RoyKodman/Java-Phone-System/README.md

 # Java Phone System

 **Java-Phone-System** is a comprehensive Java-based mobile application suite developed as a group project for the "Software Engineering" course in Bar-Ilan University.
-This project simulates a full-featured mobile operating system that includes various applications such as PhoneBook, SMS, Calendar, Media, Phone Calls, Wallet, and Casino.
+This project simulates a full-featured phone system that includes various applications such as Phone Book, SMS, Calendar, Media, Phone Calls, Wallet, and Casino.
-The objective was to implement object-oriented principles, design patterns, and an interactive graphical user interface using Java Swing.
+The objective was to implement object-oriented principles, design patterns, and an interactive graphical user interface (GUI) using Java Swing.

 The project received a grade of **98/100**, reflecting its technical complexity, functionality, and adherence to software engineering best practices.